The Ultimate Postpartum Survival Kit (A Complete Guide For New Moms)

 I created this list so you can make your own DIY Postpartum Survival Kit before your new baby comes.

-Pro Tip: Get a bathroom caddy (or just use a basket) to make your own postpartum bathroom station.
-That way you can easily take your kit around your house if you have more than one bathroom, or take it with you in the car if you are going out.
+Pro Tip: Get a bathroom caddy (or a basket) for your postpartum bathroom station.
+That way, you can easily take your kit around your house if you have more than one bathroom or take it with you in the car if you are going out.

 The Frida Mom Postpartum Recovery and Essentials Kit